hugodopradofernandes/LangChain_PDFChat_Oobabooga/README.md

 Wrapper to chat with a local llm, sending custom content: Webpages, PDFs, Youtube video transcripts.

+This it just a test using with [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) api, all running locally.
 Oobabooga [Text Generation Web Ui] install is not covered here!!!

-This it just a test using with [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) api, all running locally.
+You can replace the API and then use the OpenAI(chat GPT) api instead.

 Items added from forked repo, which I used as a starting point to learning how to interact with LLM API with embeddings.
 - Added multiple file upload.